codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-04-ia8.md

 > GEOADD location_key 41.125 73.991 "Caz"
 ```

-The tester will then send multiple `GEOPOS` commands, each specifying a multiple locations that may or may not have been added.
+The tester will then send multiple `GEOPOS` commands, each specifying multiple locations that may or may not have been added.
 For example, the tester might send your program a command like this:

 ```
 > GEOPOS location_key Foo Caz non_existent